electricityflux/electricityflux.github.io/_posts/2026-01-24-SF6-the-greenhouse-gas-the-electricity-industry-keeps-quiet-about.markdown

 </p>

 <p align="center">
 Figure 1.
-132 kV GIS substation (note that the busbars are not phase segregated and that all three phases are contained within one chamber for each circuit).
+132 kV GIS substation (note that the busbars are not phase segregated, and that all three phases are contained within one chamber for each circuit).
 </p>